neonevm/neon-evm.docs/docs/neonswap/neonswap.md

 Unlike the test environment, in a really working chain, the range of test operations cannot be performed in full (for example, operations such as generating a block with a specified number of transactions, etc., are excluded).
 In a chain, all operations rely on real-time and a user checking the contracts cannot influence the block generation.

-To test Uniswap, we use the entire set of tests available in Ethereum.
+To test Neonswap, we use the entire set of uniswap tests available in Ethereum.
 The method of running these tests has been changed.
 Before running the tests, it is indicated that the deployment of contracts, calls to their methods, as well as testing takes place not in the test framework, but in the real blockchain.

 > For testing, we use an unmanaged environment.
 However, in uniswap tests (in contracts), there are sections of program code that contain environment management.
 In these pieces, we were able to successfully replace the environment management to expectation for a reaction from a chain.
 That is, where the block is to be generated, a delay is set.
 Then an action is performed and the reaction of the contract is evaluated, namely, whether it meets the expectation or not.
 At the same time, we believe that the number of blocks produced may be different.